 Jasmine the Miniature Schnaupin at 2 years old, daring her owner to take the ball from her ;-)—"My friends and I had a pool party and everyone that had dogs was told to bring them.
 That day I discovered Jasmine loves veggies.
 Someone brought a veggie platter and it had everything on it: carrots, broccoli, radishes, celery, cauliflower, cherry tomatoes....
 Jasmine would eat them all except the scallions.
 Hahahhaha.
 I also discovered that Jasmine would eat corn on the cob, and roll the cob as she was munching.
 Darnedest thing I ever saw.
 It blew me away and the next time I was at the vet for shots, I asked is that OK?
 The vet said the general rule was, what is good for us is usually good for them.
 She said the no-no's were chocolate and grapes.
 I don't worry much on that since I hardly every eat many sweets."
 Photo courtesy of JessKem Schnaupins

-Miniature Schnaupins Jetta at 8 months with Jasmine at 2 months old (Miniature Schnauzer / Miniature Pinscher hybrids), photo courtesy of JessKem Schnaupins
+Miniature Schnaupins Jetta at 8 months with Jasmine at 2 months old (Miniature Schnauzer / Miniature Pinscher mix breed dogs), photo courtesy of JessKem Schnaupins

-Miniature Schnaupin puppies Jetta at 6 months old with 3-day-old sis (Miniature Schnauzer / Min Pin hybrids), photo courtesy of JessKem Schnaupins
+Miniature Schnaupin puppies Jetta at 6 months old with 3-day-old sis (Miniature Schnauzer / Min Pin mix breed dogs), photo courtesy of JessKem Schnaupins

 Jasmine the Miniature Schnaupin (Miniature Schnauzer / Min Pin mix) sittin’ with dad, photo courtesy of JessKem Schnaupins